 the following materials:

-- Extended Abstract: A four-page description of your PhD research plan and progress in the ACM SigConf
+- Extended Abstract: Please describe your PhD research plan and progress as a seven-page paper in a single

 - The key research questions and motivation of your research;